DannyNemer/dantil/README.md

 ### <a id="dantil-getPathAndLineNumber"></a>`dantil.getPathAndLineNumber()`
 <a href="#dantil-getPathAndLineNumber">#</a> [&#x24C8;](https://github.com/DannyNemer/dantil/blob/master/dantil.js#L152 "View in source") [&#x24C9;][1]

-Gets the file path and line number in the format `filePath:lineNumber` of where this function is invoked.
+Gets the file path and line number in the format `filePath:lineNumber` of where this method is invoked.

 #### Returns
 *(string)*:  Returns the file path and line number in the format `filePath:lineNumber`.